Spotlight Brand: Rocky Patel ITC Super Fuerte Maduro

 Rocky Patel is going back to his roots with the re-release of his ITC brand.
 Comprised of the same tobaccos used in the original, these cigars are a big part of Rocky’s massive success.

-The Return of a Classic
+The Return of a Super Star.

 Rocky Patel started his illustrious career in the cigar industry in the 1990s, and hasn’t looked back.
 Over two decades, he has amassed a portfolio of highly rated premiums and an army of enthusiasts who constantly clamor for his cigars.
 Now, Mr. Patel is going back to his roots with the re-release of his ITC brand.
 Made in Honduras and comprised of the same tobaccos used in the original, these cigars are true testament to Rocky’s massive success.